 - Salt to taste

-We recommend adding vegetables and herbs as they add great flavor and nutrients, however, they are optional.
+We recommend adding vegetables and herbs (such as these below), as they add great flavor and nutrients.
+However, they are optional.

 - 2 medium carrots, scrubbed and cut in half